surniaulula/wpsso-strip-schema-microdata/readme.txt

 <h3>Users Love the WPSSO SSM Add-on</h3>

+&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "This worked great to automatically remove almost 100 invalid microdata markup hentry entries from a divi/woocommerce project, bringing the error count to 0 in Google webmaster tools.
+The WPSSO plugin suite is the best out of many SSO solutions I’ve tried.
+Thank you!" - [marvtech](https://wordpress.org/support/topic/works-great-where-other-solutions-fail/)

 &#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "Fantastic tool and necessary if you want proper schema markup on your website.
 Many themes come with markup that is unnecessary and conflicts.
 This handles that perfectly." - [krisfannin](https://wordpress.org/support/topic/necessary-plugin-for-proper-schema-markup/)

 <h3>WPSSO Core Plugin Prerequisite</h3>